Bobinsana~ From Help Healing Grief and Heartbreak to Shamanic Lucid Dreaming!

 A relative of the mimosa tree, Bobinsana (Calliandra angustifolia) is a water-loving plant that belongs to the Pea family (Leguminosae).
 It grows around 4-6 meters high and is usually found alongside rivers, streams and bodies of water in the Amazon basin.
 It is found in regions of Ecuador, Columbia, Peru, Brazil and Bolivia.
 It produces an abundance of gorgeous pink to reddish powder puff-like flowers.
 Traditionally bobinsana is taken by tincture in a special alcohol made from cane sugar called aguardiente or a strong tea (decoction).
 All parts of the plant are used for healing.
 The roots, bark, leaves and flowers.
 The bark is the most widely used part of the tree.

 Bobinsana is a well-known “plant teacher” sometimes used in conjunction with a psychedelic amazonian brew called “Ayahuasca”.
-While bobinsana alone is not hallucinogenic, it is considered a plant teacher or master plant and is sometimes added to ayahuasca recipes to help the shaman connect to and learn from the plants.
+While bobinsana alone is not hallucinogenic (it doesn't contain dmt or any other illegal alkaloids), it is considered a plant teacher or master plant and is sometimes adde.
 The plant is typically taken on a special diet or during these shamanic ceremonies for opening and healing the heart, to enhance empathy, to deepen one’s connection to nature and provide grounding.
 According to many Ayahuasca curenderos “doctorcita bobinsana” as they say, is a very gentle healing plant spirit increasing clarity, focus, compassion and addressing heartbreak, grief and loss.

 "According to many Ayahuasca curenderos “doctorcita bobinsana” as they say, is a very gentle healing plant spirit increasing clarity, focus, compassion and for addressing heartbreak, grief and loss."